 ARTICLE 10.
-A motion was made by Robert Taylor: to see if the town will vote to authorize the Town Clerk-Tax Collector to accept credit card payments pursuant to RSA 80:52-c for the electronic online collection of local taxes or fees.
+To see if the town will vote to authorize the Town Clerk-Tax Collector to accept credit card payments pursuant to RSA 80:52-c for the electronic online collection of local taxes or fees.
 The town will add to the amount due, in addition to any interest or penalties due, a service charge for the acceptance of the card.
 The amount of the charge shall be disclosed at the time of billing.
 The Board of Selectmen in coordination with the Town Clerk-Tax Collector may adopt rules and regulations regarding the collection procedures.
-Stephen Halleran seconded motion.